sjp38/hackermail/USAGE.md

 ------------------

 `hkml patch format` receives git commits range, and formats those into patch files that can be submitted using `git send-email`.
+It uses `git format-patch` internally, and do below additional works.

+### Cover Letter Edit

 If it is for multiple commits, it creates a cover letter.
 Keeping the cover letter draft as a commit message of a fake or empty commit before the first